How Nonprofits Can Attract and Retain Repeat Donors

 Just as most businesses work hard to retain customers, nonprofits struggle to keep donor retention rates high.
 And because the cost of acquiring new donors is higher than the cost of keeping current ones, donor retention has a direct impact on a non-profit’s expenses.

-Below are four strategies that can help you identify and nurture qualified donors and motivate them to give again.
+Below are four strategies that can help you identify and nurture qualified donors and motivate them to become repeat donors.